RENTAL CAR ACCIDENT CLAIMS: HOW TO FILE A CLAIM IF YOU CRASH A RENTED VEHICLE

 Hire a Rental Car Accident Attorney with Experience

 We strongly recommend hiring an attorney experienced with car accident claims.
 Here are the steps you need to take to maximize the success of your claim following an accident in a rental car.
+We have locations in Tampa, Lakeland, and Fort Lauderdale.

 Determine What Insurance Policy Covers Your Accident Damage